 |Students playing “Pictionary”,

-By 1986 there were 2,106 undergraduates and 542 Jesuits on campus.
-This made for a rate of 1 Jesuit for every 41 undergraduates.
-This number was the best ratio in the 28 Association of Jesuit Colleges and Universities.
+By 1986 there were 3,400 graduate and undergraduate students and approximately 50 Jesuits of the 250 faculty on campus.
+This made for a rate of 1 Jesuit for every 74 students and 1 professor per 14 students.

 In April 1987, Alphonse and Geraldine Arnold gave Gonzaga 4,250 ounces of gold.
 Proceeds for the sale of gold totaled $2 million, the largest single gift in GU’s history at the time.
 A trust was set up to be used for professorships, scholarships, and a Presidential Fund for support of unrestricted programs such as faculty research and development and campus renovations and improvements.